Yathesh1492/Income_Prediction/README.md

-# Predicting the person income using the machine learning libraries
+# Predicting the person income using the machine learning library